Ignaria for Pastors — Primary Source Sermon Research

 No sign-up required

 Most tools let you search the Bible.
-Ignaria searches the tradition — the Fathers, the medievals, the Reformers.
-The 2,000 years of Christian thought that commentaries draw from but rarely quote directly.
+Ignaria searches the tradition — centuries of Christian thought that commentaries draw from but rarely quote directly.
 That's what you get here.

-Ignaria can.
 Every citation links to the actual primary text.
-You can check the source before you quote it from the pulpit.

-Ignaria gives you the tradition's voice—across centuries, in the authors' own words, fully verifiable.
+Ignaria gives you the tradition's voice.

 Fidelity Guarantee